kingluddite/web-dev-notes/development/gulp/01-intro-gulp.md

 });
 ```

-* Add the gulp-concat require
+* Add the **gulp-concat** require
 * Can't use `-` because JavaScript will think it is math operator
-    - that is why we name the variable `gulp` and not `gulp-concat`
+    - That is why we name the variable `gulp` and not `gulp-concat`
 * We first grab the source files using `gulp.src()` method
     - This method creates `readable stream of data`
-        + in memory piece of data that can be used by the application
+        + In memory piece of data that can be used by the application
-        + streams are a node thing
+        + Streams are a node thing
-            * there are huge benefits to running streams in memory verses writing to disk
+            * There are huge benefits to running streams in memory verses writing to disk
 * We use `.pipe` to get `readable stream of data` to our next method
     - `.pipe(concat("app.js"))`
         + We pipe the stream of data to the `concat()` method and give the name of the file we are going to create